01 of 13

 The most important preparation is making sure your turkey is completely thawed, inside and out.
 Then you should cut the onion, celery, and carrots into large chunks.

 Let the butter soften to room temperature, or make a flavored compound butter, which is butter mixed with herbs and spices.Continue to 6 of 13 below.

 Prep the Turkey and Season the Inside

-Before you can do anything to the turkey, you need to clean it out and remove and move some parts around.
-First, discard the bag that contains the neck, heart, gizzard, etc. from inside the turkey, and rinse the turkey inside and out with cold water.
+The first step to making the turkey is to clean out the cavity.
+Discard the bag that contains the neck, heart, gizzard, etc. from inside the turkey, and rinse the turkey both inside and out with cold water.
 Dry thoroughly with paper towels (this is very important if you want a crispy skin).

 07 of 13

 Tie the Turkey's Legs Together

 Tying the turkey with twine is called "trussing" and has been done for generations.
 It was believed that it helped the bird cook evenly, but, in fact, some chefs believe the opposite, saying the trussing stops the hot air from circulating around the legs.
 What chefs do agree on is that tying the legs makes for a prettier bird, so if that is important to you, then secure the legs to each other using kitchen twine or plain dental floss.Continue to 8 of 13 below.

 08 of 13